 For example, Flexible Target funds are designed for people who don’t yet know how they’ll take an income in retirement, and want to keep their options open.

 They may also suit those who want to build up an income using a mix of different approaches.

 We also offer funds for those who already know how they plan to take an income in retirement - either by buying an annuity or by cashing in their savings.
 Find out more using the links below.

-The value of investments may go down as well as up, you may get back less than you originally invested.
+The value of investments can fall as well as rise meaning the final value of your pension plan may be less than the amount invested.
 We review our Retirement Target funds regularly and may change them if we believe it’s in the best interests of investors.

 You have lots of choice about how you access your retirement savings.
 We’re here to help.
 Our website, Your Retirement Planner, has information and tools to help you understand your options when you get close to retirement.